Madeira

 São Miguel

 The largest island and home to Ponta Delgada, the Azores' capital and main arrival airport.
-Crater lakes at Sete Cidades and Furnas, geysers, hot springs, and the volcanic landscape that makes the Azores' identity.
+Crater lakes at Sete Cidades and Furnas, geysers, hot springs, and the volcanic landscape that defines the Azores' identity.
 Good charter base for the eastern group.

 Eastern Group